Art History

 Italian Journey

-Group show curated by Ludovico Pratesi
+Group exhibition curated by Ludovico Pratesi

 2 Oct 2010 - 9 Jan 2011